Tom-Nagy/what-you-need/DEPLOYMENT.md

 7. A pop-up appears to select a plan.
 Select **Hobby Dev - Free**.
     * ![Free plan Postgres](documentation/deployment/free-postgres.png)

-8. Now you need to save your current database and load it into a db.json file by typing in the CLI of your IDE:
+8. Now you need to save your current database and load it into a db.json file:
+    * Previous to loading the date, ensure you have deleted user profiles from admin panel of your website to avoid any recurrencies.
     * ``python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json``
     * This will be the data that you will upload to Postgres.
 Note that you can use a different filename than "db", and it will then be ``<YOUR FILENAME>.json``